richardfarnhill/intestacy_calc/DEPLOYMENT.md

+# PROPRIETARY SOFTWARE
+This software is proprietary and confidential.
+No license is granted for its use, modification, or distribution.
+Unauthorized deployment or distribution of this calculator is strictly prohibited.

+Copyright © 2025 Richard Farnhill.
+All rights reserved.

-# Deployment Guide
+# Deployment Guide (For Authorized Licensees Only)

 ## Netlify Deployment

 The UK Intestacy Calculator is deployed on Netlify at [https://intestacycalculator.netlify.app/](https://intestacycalculator.netlify.app/).
-This page serves as a demonstration site showing different implementation examples of the calculator.
+This page serves as an official demonstration site showing different implementation examples of the calculator.

+### Important Notice
+This deployment guide is intended for authorized licensees only.
+Unauthorized deployment of the UK Intestacy Calculator is strictly prohibited and may result in legal action.

 ### Deployment Configuration